Development

 • tests for the documentation.

-Different environment lists are available and can be selected with tox -n <ENVLIST>:
+Different environment lists are available and can be selected with tox -m <ENVLIST>:

 • test: run full test suite with pytest and report coverage.

-• py3.7 - py3.10 run full test suite with specific python version and report coverage.
+• py`X`.`Y` run full test suite with specific python version and report coverage.

 • docs: run all documentation tests.